f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/cloud_a_lb_origins.png

-Then open the drop-down menu and click **Create new Origin Pool**.
+Then open the drop-down menu and click **Add Item**.

 .. figure:: assets/cloud_a_lb_create_origin.png

 To configure the origin pool we'll add a pool name, followed by a set of config options for the pool.
 First, let's give this pool a name.
-Next we need to configure the port (the end point service/workload available on this port).
+Next, we need to configure the port (the end point service/workload available on this port).
 In this demo it's Port **80**.
 And now click **Add Item** to start configuring an origin server.

 .. figure:: assets/cloud_a_lb_origin_details.png

 Let's now configure origin server.
 First open the drop-down menu to specify the type of origin server.
 For this demo select **IP address of Origin Server on given Sites**.
 Then specify IP - **10.0.20.100** for this demo.
-After that we need to select **Site** as Site type and specify it as **cloud-a**.
-Finally, the last step to configure the origin server is specifying network on the site.
-Select **Inside Network**.
-Complete by clicking **Add Item**.
+After that specify **cloud-a** as site.
+Finally, make sure **Inside Network** is selected.
+Complete by clicking **Apply**.

 .. figure:: assets/cloud_a_lb_origin_server.png

-Then just click **Continue** to move on.
+Then just click **Add Origin Pool** to move on.

 .. figure:: assets/cloud_a_lb_origin_details_save.png

-Once done, click **Add Item** to apply the origin pool to the load balancer configuration.
+Once done, click **Apply** to apply the origin pool to the load balancer configuration.
 This will return to the load balancer configuration form.

 .. figure:: assets/cloud_a_lb_origin_save.png

-Take a look at the load balancer configuration and finish creating it by clicking **Save and Exit**.
+Take a look at the load balancer configuration and finish creating it by clicking **Add HTTP Load Balancer**.

 .. figure:: assets/cloud_a_lb_save.png